Blockchain

 Overview

 The blockchain adapter ingests DeFi data from EVM chains and exposes it through the NautilusTrader data model.
-It combines three services:
+It also has a fork‑validated initial execution client for locally signed Uniswap V3 swaps, proven end to end on Arbitrum (see Execution).
+That capability is not production‑ready Uniswap execution.
+The adapter uses three backends:

-- HyperSync for high-throughput historical blocks and contract logs.
+- HyperSync: high-throughput historical blocks and contract logs.
+See the Envio HyperSync docs for query shape, pagination, and tuning.

-- HTTP RPC for contract calls, Multicall reads, and final on-chain state hydration.
+- HTTP RPC: contract calls, Multicall reads, and final on-chain state hydration.

-- Postgres for optional durable cache state, pool metadata, decoded events, and snapshots.
+- Postgres: optional durable cache state, pool metadata, decoded events, and snapshots.

 Core primitives